 Consider a directed and heterogeneous graph defined as:

 where $N$ denotes the various nodes within the graph, and $E$ represents the edges that connect these nodes.
-Nodes are distinguished into two types: \textit{master nodes}, $N^m$, which coordinate queries by directing them to the suitable \textit{worker nodes}, $N^w$, and transfer necessary information for task execution.
-Worker nodes receive information from the master node and execute the required tasks, using an Octopus model to facilitate further coordination.
-The process of the node information transfer is demonstrated in the Figure (\ref{fig:node_transfer}).
+Nodes are divided into two types: \textit{master nodes}, $N^m$, which coordinate queries by directing them to suitable \textit{worker nodes}, $N^w$, and transfer the information necessary for task execution; and worker nodes, which receive information from the master node and execute the required tasks, using an Octopus model to facilitate further coordination.
+The process of node information transfer is illustrated in Figure (\ref{fig:node_transfer}).
 For processing user queries $q$ and generating responses $y$, we model the probability as:

 For a single-step task involving only one worker node, the procedure can be defined as follows: